 Technically, the standard deviation is defined as the square root of the variance.
 But where the standard deviation comes in handy is when it is used to describe part of a distribution.
 Standard deviations give us an idea of how much data is contained within a certain area of a distribution curve.
-This information is especially useful when using normal distribution curves (which you’ll, no doubt, learn about during your statistics course).
+This information is especially useful when using normal distributions.
 You can find the standard deviation by hand (see: How to Find the Sample Variance and Standard Deviation), but that involves some lengthy calculations, especially if you have a large data set.
 A much faster way is to use the TI 83 calculator.

 Standard Deviation TI-83 Calculator: Steps

 Sample problem: Find the standard deviation for the heights of the top 12 buildings in London, England.
 The heights, (in feet) are: 800, 720, 655, 655, 625, 600, 590, 529, 513, 502, 502, 502.